UtrechtUniversity/yoda-clienttools/README.md

                         Count the size of all replicas of a data object.
 By default, only the size of one replica of each data object is counted.
+  -R, --include-revisions
+                        Include the size of stored revisions of data objects in the collection (if available).
   -g GROUP_BY, --group-by GROUP_BY
                         Group collection sizes by resource or by location.
                         Argument should be 'none' (the default), 'resource' or